-Finding the best things to do in the Florida Keys with kids was not at all difficult during our family’s trip to the tropical destination.
+Finding the best things to do in the Florida Keys with kids was not at all difficult during our family’s three trips to the tropical destination.
 From kayaking and snorkeling to educational discovery tours and parasailing, there were so many family-friendly things to do in the Florida Keys.
 That’s why we put together our ultimate list of 27 things to do in the Florida Keys with kids for you to check out and plan your family’s trip to the Florida Keys.

 In all honesty, our time in the Florida Keys was pretty magical.
 With amazing sunsets, fun and exciting experiences, and tropical weather (we’re from Minnesota originally before we began to travel full-time as a family) we found some of the best things to do in Florida to be right here in the Keys.

 Read through these Florida Keys attractions and see what jumps out at you as you start planning a family vacation to the Florida Keys!